What are blue-green algae?

 How long does a bloom last?

-Blooms may last for weeks, months, or possibly all year.
+Blooms may last days, weeks, months, or possibly all year.
+Toxins may remain in water for some time after the bloom has gone away.
 If you are unsure about the quality of the water, contact your local Ministry of Environment regional office.

 How can I prevent illness from blue-green algae?